neftjs/neft/types/basics/item/anchors.coffee.md

 Such reference is also automatically updated if the item parent change.

-					unless target is 'parent' or target is 'this' or target is 'nextSibling' or target is 'previousSibling' or target instanceof Item log.error "`anchors.#{type}` expects an item; `'#{val}'` given"
+					unless target is 'parent' or target is 'children' or target is 'this' or target is 'nextSibling' or target is 'previousSibling' or target instanceof Item log.error "`anchors.#{type}` expects an item; `'#{val}'` given"

 For the peformance reasons, the *target* could be only a *parent* or a *item sibling*.